Skip to main content

 YAML

-A YAML is a human-readable data serialization format for configuration files and data exchange between computer languages.
-Steps and workflows can be converted to YAML format.
+A human-readable data serialization format for configuration files and data exchange between computer languages.
+Steps and Workflows can be converted to YAML format.

 Did this answer your question?